 Education 269.
 Theories of Bilingualism and Bilingual Education in the Urban School.
 3 hrs.; 3 cr.
-Prereq: Educ 281 and 283, Philosophy or Sociology 202, 6 credits of Spanish on the 200-level.
+Prereq: Educ 281 and 283, Philosophy or Sociology 202, 6 credits of Spanish on the 200-level and formal admission to Teacher Education Program.

 This course is an introduction to the philosophy, fundamental principles, and current approaches of teaching bilingual students in the urban school.
 The completion of 14 supervised fieldwork hours in a bilingual program will be required.
 Sample lessons taught by each student will be videotaped and analyzed.

-√ Education 280.
+Education 280.
 Child and Adolescent Development for Teachers.
 3 hrs.; 3 cr.
 Prereq: English 125; Co-req: Educ.
 281.